mattyschell/dtm2cloud/src/test/layermatrix.md

 A less puzzling but still exotic list.
 These are legacy duplicate bbl tax_lot_point records (multiple labels) that correspond to unique tax_lot_polygon_sdo records where the tax_lot_polygon_sdo is multiple outer rings.

+Some of these digits (0000, 9999, 8900) appear to indicate medians and other unruly blocks and lots.

 | BBL |
 | ------------- |
 | 1000620001 |